 Reporting by the government of Australia (Operation Okra) is presently very weak, with only monthly reports indicating the number of weapons released and sorties carried out.
 Pressed on why it refuses to say where it is bombing in Iraq, a spokesman has said that the Australian Defence Force ‘will not release information that could be distorted and used against Australia in ISIL propaganda.’

 Ottowa’s Operation Impact had the most transparent approach of all participating militaries (operations ended in February 2016), releasing details as they happened of where, when and what was bombed in both Iraq and in Syria.
 Senior officials also hold regular media briefings.

-Canada’s practice of using a ‘rolling summary’ format to describe its strikes can present challenges however, since the MoD deletes detailed comments after a time and replaces them with one-line summaries.
+Canada’s practice of using a ‘rolling summary’ format to describe its strikes could present challenges however, since the MoD deleted detailed comments after a time and replaced them with one-line summaries.

 Ankara began airstrikes in Syria and Iraq on July 23rd 2015, though did not officially join the Coalition until August 28th of that year.
-Despite claims that its targets would be Islamic State forces, most Turkish airstrikes appear instead to have focused on Kurdish irregular forces (which Ankara views as terrorists).
+Despite claims that its targets would be Islamic State forces, most early Turkish airstrikes appeared instead to have focused on Kurdish irregular forces (which Ankara views as terrorists).

 Press releases relating to particular Turkish actions are occasionally released via the Ministry of National Defence.